comaniac/hulabear_downloader/README.md

 ## Features
 * Save each article as a single text file.
-* Remove BBS color code.
+* Remove BBS color code (text mode).
 * Auto-skiping board opening page.
 * Skip inaccessible F(friend only) or L(locked) articles.
 * Delete duplicated account login.
+* View colorful articles using the viewer.

 ## Known Issues
 Waiting for your pull request to fix these issues :)
 * Do not support most of the BBS control code.
 * Lines hit the end of the page will appear twice.
-  (because hulabear copies the ending line of a page to the next page as a begining line)
+  (because hulabear copies the ending line of a page to the next page as a head line)
 * Unexpected spaces in article (due to BBS control code).

 ## Acknowledgments

-The reformat part I reference the craler by [geniusturtle](https://github.com/geniusturtle6174/hulabear-crawler)
+The reformat part I reference the crawler by [geniusturtle](https://github.com/geniusturtle6174/hulabear-crawler)